ebiznext/datalab/README.md

 The following roles are run on top of mesos and launched through Marathon :
 - Apache Kafka : One instance per physical node in the middleware area
 - Apache Flume : As many agents as required, make sure you use a reliable channel (Aka Kafka) so that you don't loose messages
 - Apache Zeppelin : Used as a Spark notebook and installed on a single batch.
-Marathon will take care to relaunch it if it required.
+Marathon will take care to relaunch it if required.
 - Apache Spark is installed on middle and batch nodes for realtime and batch processing.
 - Apache Chronos is run on one of the batch nodes and in charge of managing periodic batchs.
 - Elasticsearch cluster is run on the realtime nodes with one instance per physical realtime node
-- Kibana est also run on realtime node.
-A single instance is launched, Marathon will take care of realucnhing it if required.
+- Kibana is also run on realtime node.
+A single instance is launched, Marathon will take care of relaunching it if required.

 ## Cluster Sample